Universal history (genre): Modern examples

 In the 19th century, universal histories proliferated.

 Philosophers such as Kant, Herder, Schiller and Hegel, and political philosophers such as Marx and Herbert Spencer, presented general theories of history that shared essential characteristics with the Biblical account: they conceived of history as a coherent whole, governed by certain basic characteristics or immutable principles.
 Kant who was one of the earliest thinkers to use the term Universal History described its meaning in "Idea for a Universal History with a Cosmopolitan Purpose":

 Whatever concept one may hold...concerning the freedom of the will, certainly its appearances, which are human actions, like every other natural event are determined by universal laws.
 However obscure their causes, history...permits us to hope that if we attend to the play of freedom of the human will in the large, we may be able to discern a regular movement in it, and that what seems complex and chaotic in the single individual may be seen from the standpoint of the human race as a whole to b a steady and progressive though slow evolution of the original endowment..Each individual and people, as if following some guiding trend, goes toward a natural but to each of them unknown goal...In keeping with this purpose, it might be possible to have a history with a definite natural plan for creatures that have no plan of their own.

-Similarly, Friedrich Schiller, in his inaugural lecture What Is, and to What End do We Study, Universal History? delivered at the University of Jena in 1789, articulated the educational and moral purpose of universal history.
+Friedrich Schiller, in his inaugural lecture What Is, and to What End do We Study, Universal History? delivered at the University of Jena in 1789, articulated the educational and moral purpose of universal history.
 Schiller distinguished between the narrow "bread-scholar" who studies merely for practical advantage and the "philosophical mind" that seeks to understand the interconnectedness of all human experience:

 The universal historian selects from this totality those events that demonstrably, clearly, and enduringly influenced the present state of the world and the condition of today's generation.
 The measure is their relevance to the present.
 Thus, universal history works in the opposite direction to actual chronology: real events unfold from origin to present, but the universal historian starts from the present and moves backwards.

 For Schiller, universal history served not merely as an accumulation of facts but as an instrument of human liberation and moral orientation, connecting individual existence to "the enduring chain of humanity."